khanali21/khanali21.github.io/_posts/2016-12-12-short-story-long.md

   creditlink: https://www.youtube.com/watch?v=W5Yz3n8Or8E&t=2793s
 comments: true
 ---
 User stories are the basic building block in Agile approach for software development.
-User story is probably the most talked about subject in any software development team using agile development model as User Stories concern all the stakeholders.
+User story is probably the most talked about topic in any software development team using agile development model as User Stories concern all the stakeholders.
 Besides being:<br/>
 <br/>
 > the simple descriptions of a feature told from the perspective of the person who desires the new capability, usually a user or customer of the system.
 <br/>--Mike Cohen <a href='https://www.mountaingoatsoftware.com/agile/user-stories'>User Stories</a>